elias-michaias/alpine-template/README.md

 ## Why not HTMX?
-While HTMX is a fine solution, I personally prefer doing things the Alpine way, and Alpine AJAX completes Alpine in the realm of client-server communication, making HTMX unnecessary for me personally.
+While HTMX is a fine solution, I personally prefer doing things the Alpine way, and Alpine AJAX completes Alpine in the realm of client-server communication, making HTMX unnecessary for me.
 While Alpine and HTMX are certainly used together fairly often, I find that I don't need to use HTMX to meet my needs.